 We spent our days wandering up and down Palolem beach, pottering around the couple of streets behind it, eating delicious curries, and drinking the odd kingfisher beer or three.

-Palolem beach itself is a beautiful, gently curving, palm fringed stretch of sand, set facing a calm bay.
+Palolem beach is a beautiful, gently curving stretch of sand, set facing a calm bay, lined with palms swaying in the breeze.
 It’s set between two headlands, the one to the right is called Monkey Island and can be reached by foot at low tide.
 Pulled high up on the beach are numerous coloured fishing boats and lots of beach wildlife to keep you entertained.
 Volleyball playing cows, soaring sea eagles, lots of lazy dogs, and cawing crows.
 You can see a video clip of Andy’s take on this here.

 Beware of the Cows